polito/students-app/CONTRIBUTING.md

 ### Adding a GitHub personal access token to pull from package repositories

-GitHub requires the usage of a personal access token to pull from public repositories.
+GitHub requires the usage of a personal access token to pull from public registries.

 To work on this project, you'll need to configure it correctly in order to be able to pull `@polito/api-client`.